 Residential Housing Finance Bonds Series 2015 Series D and 2015 Series G; 2016 Series F; 2017 Series C and 2017 Series F, 2019 Series D and 2019 Series H and 2022 Series C and 2022 Series F (the Demand Bonds) accrue interest at rates that change weekly as determined by a remarketing agent for such series based on market conditions.
 Residential Housing Finance Bonds 2018 Series D and 2018 Series H accrue interest at a rate equal to the SIFMA (Securities Industry and Financial Markets Association) Index plus 0.43% and 0.55%, respectively.
 The 2018 Index Bank Note accrues interest at a rate equal to forward looking Term Secured Overnight Financing Rate (SOFR) Reference Rate for the following one month interest period plus 0.35%.
 Future interest due for these bonds, as displayed above in the annual debt service requirements table, assumes that the respective rates in effect on June 30, 2022 continue for the term of the bonds.
 Variable rate bond interest payments will vary as general short-term interest rates vary.
-Associated Debt table below to view those amounts.
+Associated interest rate swaps are not included in the annual debt service requirements table.
+See the Swap Payments and Associated Debt table below to view those amounts.